aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations.
 Powertools parser utility also bring AWS Lambda event types based on the built-in schema definitions.

-We recommend to use the types provided by the parser utilit.
+We recommend to use the types provided by the parser utility.
 If you encounter any issues or have any feedback, please [submit an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose).